Kiri-Innovation/3dgs-render-blender-addon/README.md

 ## Installation:
 ❗❗Please note❗❗ The addon was made for the most current version of Blender at the time of writing - Blender 4.2 version.
 The addon will NOT work with previous versions of Blender.
+If you zip the installation package yourself, please make sure the zip file is named as: gs_render_by_kiri_engine.zip

 Please follow the installation guide in the [doc](https://www.kiriengine.app/blender-addon/3dgs-render).